shalhavit/Final-Project-HHH-Shalhavit/README.txt

 Final-Project-HHH-Shalhavit
 ===========================
+(note:the previous writing assignment is in the earlier iteration  repository “ FinalProjectHarvardHappinessHub”)

 My ‘DONE’ Today: To make changes in writing and understand the “making it live” process and edit all the things (or at least a bunch) of my “To Do” list that I accumulated this week: changing URLs, Changing text, and overall understanding GoDaddy a bit.

 My ‘DONE’ Next week: Well, I hope to fix some technicalities in the video exporting process as they came out with pixelized parts As far as web design goes: I would like to try and add the HashTag option (Baktiar suggested wisely to do so through twitter - and perhaps in future upload to twitter immediately) and/or add a Comment option underneath the videos.
 Either this by next week or create another page just for comments.